 - Store croissants away from other foods in the freezer to prevent them from absorbing odors.

-- If storing multiple croissants, store them separately with wax paper or parchment paper so they won’t stick together.
+- Store multiple croissants separately with wax or parchment paper so they won’t stick together.

 Here is an article for more information on how to store croissants.